IanLewis42/GravStorm/readme.txt

 I tend to use the terms 'level' and 'map' interchangably.
 Sorry for any confusion this causes :-)

 - The file 'data/maps.txt' lists all the maps(/levels) that can be played.
 A colon ':' at the start of an entry indicates a group.
 Each entry in maps.txt (apart from the groups) must have a corresponding .txt file in the /data directory.
-So if the entry in maps.txt is my_level, you must have a file called data/my_level.txt
+So if the entry in maps.txt is my_level, you must have a file called data/my_level.txt.
+(This applies to Raspberry Pi & Windows versions.
+Android packs everything into an .apk file, so you need to download the source from Github, add your data files to \app\src\main\assets and then build the app.)

 - This .txt file contains all the information about the level.
 Each parameter should be typed on its own line.
   Pretty much anything (other than whitespace) can be used as a single-line comment, but I tend to use a semicolon ;